apache/infrastructure-actions/pelican/plugins/README.md

 ## asfdata

-During initiation of Pelican reads in data models to global metadata.
+During initiation of Pelican, reads in data models to global metadata.

 ## asfgenid

-Generates HeadingIDs, ElementID, and PermaLinks.
+Generates HeadingIDs, ElementIDs, and PermaLinks.
 This also generates ToC in a different style from **toc**.

 ## asfreader